frontenddogma/css-optimization-basics/manuscript/operation.md

 }
 ```

-C> _Example: Adjusted (note the order of declarations and selectors).
+C> _Example: Revised sample code (note the order of declarations and selectors).
 Since the writing of this book, [the `:is()` pseudo-class](https://css-tricks.com/almanac/selectors/i/is/) emerged as a great option to simplify code like this._

 Consistency is reasonably easy to achieve.
 We [establish coding guidelines](https://www.oreilly.com/library/view/the-little-book/9781492048459/), we use (or build) tools to help follow and test for the guidelines, and then we enforce the guidelines.
-Many guidelines can be enforced right after writing and editing our CSS, and then again for production, where we may apply slightly different rules, specifically geared towards production.
+Many guidelines can be enforced right after writing and editing our CSS; others when shipping the code to production, where we may apply slightly different rules.

-We’ll cover this last step in the chapter “Production Optimization” and go over some tools under “Tools and Resources.”
-We won’t go over subjective coding guidelines and how to automate their implementation and enforcement.
-It’s more useful to cover select aspects of consistency that are of particular import to CSS optimization.
+We’ll cover this last part in the chapter “Production Optimization” and go over some tools under “Tools and Resources.”
+It’s more useful to cover aspects of consistency that are of import to CSS optimization.
 One is automatable; the other isn’t: declaration sorting and selector sorting.

 #### Declaration Sorting

-This is trivial and, at the same time, automatable: _Sort declarations alphabetically._ As Google advocates, the only exception are vendor-specific extensions—self-destructing declarations that start with hyphens—which are to be located right before the respective main declaration.
-(Disclosure: I had been driving the last major initiative around Google’s HTML and CSS guidelines.)
+This is trivial and, at the same time, automatable: _Sort declarations alphabetically._ [As Google advocates](https://google.github.io/styleguide/htmlcssguide.html#Declaration_Order), the only exception are vendor-specific extensions—self-destructing declarations that start with hyphens—which are to be located right before the respective main declaration.
+(Disclosure: I had been driving the last major initiative around Google’s HTML and CSS guidelines, which introduced alphabetical sorting.)

 ```css
 .example {